nassir90/blackboard-crawler/README.md

 Windows users will have to settle for selecting all modules unitl I find a cross platform solution (PyInquirer looks good) or I find out how to install `dialog` on the OS.

 Windows users can also use the `--module-regex`/`--submodule-regex` options and then crawl for a similar effect.
+Note that the choices.json file produced after selecting all modules is very easy to manipulate, so modifying it by hand is also an option.

 ## CLI Options